 Refer to the configuration guide of building block 15T, where in chapter Preparation / Prerequisites the reference to the appropriate Pay Structure workbook is given, to see which pay component is relevant for the pay scale group and pay scale level chosen in the job information.
 Check in the appropriate workbook sheet also the amount and frequency valid for the pay scale level and maintain it for the pay component.

-Situation 2: In case Compensation Information changes have been entered due to a promotion, check in the Compensation Information block if the changes are shown.
+Situation 2: In case Compensation Information changes have been entered due to a demotion, check in the Compensation Information block if the changes are shown.

 Note